🔼The name Hoglah: Summary

 God hears the daughters and has Moses institute the rule that if a man dies without having sons, his possessions have to be transferred to his daughters (Numbers 27:7).
 Another rule, however, confined the daughters' marital options to the descendants of Manasseh (Numbers 36:10; the institution of endogamy).

-The name Hoglah is ascribed to an unused root חגל, which occurs in Arabic with the meaning of to hobble or hop.
-The Arabian derived noun means partridge, so scholars conclude that the Hebrew name Hoglah does the same.
+The name Hoglah is ascribed to an unused root חגל (hagal), which occurs in Arabic with the meaning of to hobble or hop.
+The Arabic derived noun means partridge, so scholars conclude that the Hebrew name Hoglah does the same.
 There's nothing in the vocabulary of the Bible that comes close to the name Hoglah.

 For a meaning of the name Hoglah, BDB Theological Dictionary, NOBSE Study Bible Name List and Jones' Dictionary of Old Testament Proper Names all read Partridge.